somedeveloper00/DotsSample/README - Copy.md

     }
 }
 ```
-and this would be the spawner system's `OnUpdate`:
+and this would be the spawner system's `OnUpdate`, using both components:
 ```csharp
 public void OnUpdate(ref SystemState state) {
     var ecbSingleton = SystemAPI.GetSingleton<BeginSimulationEntityCommandBufferSystem.Singleton>();